 Adorable illustrations from Chibird comics fill this book, along with positive messages, such as, “You are not a failure.
 You are still growing!”

 The cute characters are sure to warm the heart and be a hit with teens.
 Flipping through the pages is like a virtual hug.
 It will light up the bookshelf.
-This one made my daughter smile, and I frequently find it in her bed.
+This one made my teenager smile, and I frequently find it in her bed.

 Lin-Manuel Miranda – need I say more?
 Perfect for your Hamilton fan, this book captures the best of Miranda’s famous inspirational morning and evening tweets.
 Small poems with uplifting messages you can read again and again, such as: